bartvoet/python-for-java/python.md

 | <=         | smaller or equal       |
 | >=         | bigger or equal        |

-Same as in Java they compare 2 numbers and do return a boolean as result
+Same as in Java, Python compares 2 numbers/objects and returns a boolean as result

 ~~~python
 a = 5